|

 on the site's Facebook page.
 PLEASE REMEMBER: Although every attempt is made to bring you the most current event information possible, ALL SCHEDULES ARE SUBJECT TO CHANGE.
 IT IS RECOMMENDED THAT YOU CONFIRM ANY

 EVENT YOU WISH TO ATTEND.
 A phone number and web link are included if available.
-Also, if you'd like information on other free events, products and activities on an ongoing basis during the year, plus the latest site updates, follow the site on Facebook (on the re-established page) at www.facebook.com/gotodorothyswebsite.
+Also, if you'd like information on other free events, products and activities on an ongoing basis during the year, plus the latest site updates, follow the site on Facebook at www.facebook.com/gotodorothyswebsite.
 And . . . if you'd like an event posted, please send an e-mail with event information, along with a contact name and

 phone number which are accessible to the public, to information@dorothyswebsite.org.
 Thanks!